The Elements of Poor Moral Character and the Solutions Provided by Islam I

 The Prophet (ﷺ) said, “Beware of suspicion (about others), as suspicion is the falsest talk, and do not spy upon each other, and do not listen to the evil talk of the people about others’ affairs, and do not have enmity with one another, but be brothers.[14]

-It’s important to strike a balance between skepticism and openness.
-It’s essential to evaluate evidence and claims critically, but also to be open to new ideas and perspectives.
-It’s also important to understand that extreme skepticism can be a sign of deeper issues, such as depression, anxiety, or past traumas, and it’s essential to seek help if it’s causing significant problems in one’s life.
-A good moral advisor can help to identify the underlying issues and teach strategies for managing and overcoming extreme skepticism.
+Striking a balance between skepticism and openness is essential.
+It’s important to critically evaluate evidence and claims, yet stay open to new ideas and perspectives.
+Recognizing that excessive skepticism might be a sign of deeper issues, such as depression, anxiety, or unresolved traumas, is crucial.
+If skepticism profoundly interferes with one’s life, seeking professional help is imperative.
+A skilled ethical advisor can help identify these underlying issues and provide strategies to address and reduce unwarranted skepticism.

 The Qur’ân says: